krittin/k8s-on-ec2-terraform-provisioner/README.md

 > 2 GB or more of RAM per machine (any less will leave little room for your apps)<br>
 > 2 CPUs or more

-Therefore, the instance type of EC2 nodes spun up by this configuration must be at at least t2.medium.
+Therefore, the instance type of EC2 nodes spun up by this configuration must be at least t2.medium.
-Please check costs associated each instance type [here](https://aws.amazon.com/ec2/instance-types/t2/)
+Please check costs associated to each instance type [here](https://aws.amazon.com/ec2/instance-types/t2/)

 ## This configuration is opinionated